South Carolina Nursing License Defense Attorney Near You

 - Practice restrictions/probation: Limitations placed on one or more aspects of practice; may be lifted after educational or other training requirements are met

-- Public or private reprimand: Creates an official record of discipline; a private reprimand is kept confidential, whereas anyone can read a public reprimand
+- Public or private reprimand: Creates an official record of discipline; a private reprimand is kept confidential, whereas anyone can read a public reprimand.
+You have options if you have a reprimand on your South Carolina nursing license.

 - Stayed suspension: Allows the nurse to continue working under certain probationary conditions